Top-level domain: Reserved domains

-RFC 6762 reserves the use of .local for link-local host names that can be resolved via the Multicast DNS name resolution protocol.

-RFC 7686 reserves the use of .onion for the self-authenticating names of Tor onion services.
-These names can only be resolved by a Tor client because of the use of onion routing to protect the anonymity of users.

-Internet-Draft draft-wkumari-dnsop-internal-00 proposes reserving the use of .internal for "names which do not have meaning in the global context but do have meaning in a context internal to their network", and for which the RFC 6761 reserved names are semantically inappropriate.

 Historical domains

-In the late 1980s, InterNIC created the nato domain for use by NATO.
+In the late 1980s, InterNIC created the .nato domain for use by NATO.
 NATO considered none of the then-existing TLDs as adequately reflecting their status as an international organization.
-Soon after this addition, however, InterNIC also created the int TLD for the use by international organizations in general, and persuaded NATO to use the second level domain nato.int instead.
+Soon after this addition, however, InterNIC also created the .int TLD for the use by international organizations in general, and persuaded NATO to use the second level domain nato.int instead.
 The nato TLD, no longer used, was finally removed in July 1996.

-Other historical TLDs are cs for Czechoslovakia (now using cz for Czech Republic and sk for Slovakia), dd for East Germany (using de after reunification of Germany), yu for SFR Yugoslavia and Serbia and Montenegro (now using ba for Bosnia and Herzegovina, hr for Croatia, me for Montenegro, mk for North Macedonia, rs for Serbia and si for Slovenia), and zr for Zaire (now cd for the Democratic Republic of the Congo).
-In contrast to these, the TLD su has remained active despite the demise of the Soviet Union that it represents.
-Under the chairmanship of Nigel Roberts, ICANN's ccNSO is working on a policy for retirement of ccTLDs that have been removed from ISO 3166.
+Other historical TLDs are .cs for Czechoslovakia (now using .cz for Czech Republic and .sk for Slovakia), .dd for East Germany (using .de after reunification of Germany), .yu for SFR Yugoslavia and Serbia and Montenegro (now using .ba for Bosnia and Herzegovina, .hr for Croatia, .me for Montenegro, .mk for North Macedonia, .rs for Serbia and .si for Slovenia), .zr for Zaire (now .cd for the Democratic Republic of the Congo), and .an for Netherlands Antilles (now .aw for Aruba, .cw for Curaçao and .sx for Sint Maarten).
+In contrast to these, the TLD .su has remained active despite the collapse of the Soviet Union that it represents.
+Under the chairmanship of Nigel Roberts, ICANN's ccNSO is working on a policy for the retirement of ccTLDs that have been removed from ISO 3166.